How do I record a cash advance?

 Step 5: Close the Petty Cash account (next financial year)

-After the financial year has closed, you will be able to close the Petty Cash account in the Bank, Petty Cash & Payment Processor Accounts settings screen.
+After the financial year has finished and the Petty Cash account balance is £0, you will be able to close the Petty Cash account in the Bank & Cash Accounts settings screen.

-How is this different from recording Petty Cash expenditure as usual?
+How is a cash advance different from recording Petty Cash expenditure?

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.